Cardinal characteristics and countable Borel equivalence relations: Combinatorial properties and cardinal characteristics

-We are now ready to introduce a zoo of ``Borel cardinal invariant properties" of countable Borel equivalence relations, each of which corresponds to a cardinal invariant of the continuum in the same way that Borel boundedness corresponds to $\frb$.
-These definitions will be modeled on Definition~\ref{df:prime}, and in each case depend on the fact that the relevant cardinal invariant is uncountable.
-We include property $\sfb$ in the list for completeness.
+We are now ready to introduce a zoo of combinatorial properties of countable Borel equivalence relations, each of which corresponds to a cardinal characteristic of the continuum in the same way that Borel boundedness corresponds to $\frb$.